 To craft a modern building similar in profile and tone to nearby historic and well-loved structures, designers thoughtfully incorporated elements such as rooflines, window spacing, and exterior materials that pay homage to the iconic, gothic-inspired architecture for which Lehigh’s central campus is known.

 An Integrated Experience

 The New Residential Houses integrate academic and student life in a way no other residence hall on campus has ever done before.
-Comprised of a north and south cluster of houses along University Drive, this new complex not only offers lodging for the 720 students living there, but provides multi-use common spaces that foster fun and friendship, as well as discourse and learning, for the entire Lounges Lehigh community.
+Comprised of the Singleton, Hitch, and Maida Houses and a soon-to-be-constructed north cluster of houses along University Drive, this new complex not only offers lodging for the 720 students living there, but provides multi-use common spaces that foster fun and friendship, as well as discourse and learning, for the entire Lounges Lehigh community.

 Gaining Green Space